Prof. Discovers Union Using Her Dues Money, Name for Soliciting Political Votes from Non-Members

 Trometter v.
 NEA

-You’d probably feel betrayed if someone used your name r to solicit votes for a candidate without your consent.
-But what if they sent that mailer to your spouse, lied about who you were voting for, and made you pay for it all, consequently violating state law in the process?
+You’d probably feel betrayed if someone used your name to solicit votes for a candidate without your consent.
+But what if they sent a mailer to your spouse, lied about who you were voting for, and made you pay for it all, violating state law in the process?
 That’s exactly what the National Education Association (NEA) and the Pennsylvania State Education Association (PSEA) did to Mary Trometter.
-Now, she’s demanding answers.
+We helped her push back.

-Mary’s Husband Receives Political Mail From NEA, Using Her Name
+Mary’s Husband Receives Dues-Funded Political Mailer, Using Her Name

-Mary’s husband received a letter from the NEA’s Super Political Action Committee (PAC) days before the Pennsylvania gubernatorial election.
-Equally important is the fact that union membership dues fund the NEA PAC.
-The letter urged him, as a “family member of an educator,” to vote for Tom Wolf in the election.
-It ended with a plea to her husband: “Please join Mary in voting for Tom Wolf for Governor on November 4th.”
+An Assistant Professor of Culinary Arts at Pennsylvania College of Technology in Williamsport, Pennsylvania, Mary was a member of the PSEA for more than 20 years.
+In 2014, Mary’s husband received a letter from the NEA’s Super PAC days before the Pennsylvania gubernatorial election.
+The letter urged him, as a “family member of an educator,” to “Please join Mary in voting for Tom Wolf for Governor on November 4th.”

-The letter, signed by the Presidents of PSEA and NEA, was paid for by the NEA Advocacy Fund (the NEA’s independent expenditure committee or “SuperPAC.”)
-The NEA itself gives the NEA Advocacy Fund more than $12 million, including money from union members’ dues.
-This unquestionably violates section 1701 of the Public Employee Relations Act, which states:
+The letter, signed by the Presidents of PSEA and NEA, was paid for by the NEA Advocacy Fund which was funded by the dues of teachers’ union members like Mary.
+Meanwhile, Section 1701 of Pennsylvania’s Public Employee Relations Act states:

-Mary decided to expose these union officials’ misconduct with the help of the Fairness Center.
+Mary sought to expose union officials’ actions with the help of the Fairness Center.

 Order Enforces Union Political Spending Statute